askau2003/leaguematchup/README.md

 ## Features

 - Searching for a champion
-- Champion icons shown in table for easy recognition
+- Champion icons shown in table for easy recognition of the enemy
 - Edit notes for each unique champion matchup

 ## Tech Stack